 Planning Your Trip to Olympic National Park and Sol Duc Valley

-Connectivity: There is no internet service available within the park, and cell service is quite spotty.
+Connectivity: There is no internet service available within the park or at Sol Duc Hot Springs Resort, and cell service is quite spotty.

 Fees: Entrance fees into Olympic National Park are $30 for a carload for seven consecutive days.
 If you know that you’ll be visiting more than two national parks in a calendar year, you can save money by getting the America the Beautiful Pass.
 For $80, it gets you into every site run by the National Park Service for a full calendar year.
 If you buy your pass from REI, they will donate 10% to the National Park Foundation.